jaescalo/terraform-akamai-examples/Onboardig/json-snippets-pm-cps/README.md

 ## Edge DNS Provider
 This example uses Akamai Edge DNS as the DNS provider to create the necessary CNAME record to point the new domain to an Akamai Edge Hostname (*.edgekey.net) on the PCI compliant secure network.

-### Import
-The `import.sh` file can be used as a reference on how to import existing resources in Akamai into Terraform state.
-Note that in this example only the Application Security Configuration is imported as you will commonly have one configuration where you will add all the domains to.
-This configuration can have multiple policies though.

-Because the security configuration exists on Akamai we need to import it to Terraform and this is done with the `terraform import` command.
-Check the `import.sh` file for an example.
-This should be the very first step before you run any `terraform plan/apply`.